Optional Practical Training (OPT)

 - If you leave the country, be sure to have your EAD card, your I-20 (signed within the last 6 months), a job or job offer, a valid passport, and a valid visa for re-entry.

-- You are required to maintain contact with UFIC while on OPT to keep your SEVIS record updated with your address and your contact information.
-To report any update, please find your UFIC advisor's contact information in the following site: http://www.ufic.ufl.edu/issstaff.htm
+- OPT Employment / Home Address Reporting: You are required to maintain contact with UFIC while on OPT to keep your SEVIS record updated with your current address and email, and with your employment information.

 It can take up to 3 months for you to receive your EAD card.
 If you have your SRC (receipt) number from your Notice of Action, you may check the status of your application at the USCIS Dashboard.

-What happen if I start a new program or my OPT expires?
+What happens if I start a new program or my OPT expires?

 When a student is admitted to a new program or transfers to another program, the remaining portion of OPT is terminated when the sponsoring school registers the student for the new program in SEVIS.